Debt Camel

 You should get a response in 8 weeks

 You may get a list of your loans on its own.
-This is NOT the response to your complaint, that will arrive later.
-You don’t need to do anything with the list of loans, just keep it as it if the lender makes you an offer, it will help you to see how good or bad it is.
+This is NOT the response to your complaint, which will arrive later.
+You don’t need to do anything with the list of loans, just keep it.
+If the lender makes you an offer, it will help you to see how good or bad it is.

 The lender should reply to your complaint within 8 weeks from when you send the email, not when they acknowledge it.

-It’s normal to not get the first few loans refunded.
-If Provident has offered you a refund of loans 5-12 that is probably a good offer.
-But if they have offered a refund on just loans 10-12 it probably isn’t – you may be able to get a lot more by going to FOS.
+3. It’s normal to not get the first few loans refunded.
+If a lender has offered you a refund on loans 5-12 that is probably a good offer.
+But if they have offered a refund on just loans 10-12 it probably isn’t.

 Sending a complaint to the Ombudsman